andruum/AttnGAN/README.md

 So, the final solution contains only sentence autoencoder.

-Also, it has intuition behind this - sentence features are quite important, because they ar eused for generation of the first low-scale image, and the final result depends on its quality and realism.
+Also, it has intuition behind this - sentence features are quite important, because they are used for generation of the first low-scale image, and the final result depends on its quality and realism.
+And word features are used to generate more details of the image - and we want our image to have more visual features.

 The suggested approach helped to get rid of the noise for some examples: